code-and-effect/effective_test_bot/README.md

 Your initial user may be created by any of the above 3 tasks.

-Test that your testing environment is set up correctly:
+Finally, test that your testing environment is set up correctly:

 Run `rake test:bot:environment` and make sure all the tests pass.